-Based on our audit procedures, we were able to satisfy ourselves that the estimates and assumptions made by the executive directors for the purpose of measuring the insurance liabilities are substantiated and sufficiently documented.
+On the basis of the audit procedures we performed, we were able to assure that the methods, estimates and assumptions used by the executive directors to measure certain underwriting liabilities are appropriate overall.

-(3) The Group's disclosures relating to the gross claims provisions contained in the insurance liabilities are contained in the sections 11 "Insurance business" and 70 "Insurance liabilities" of the notes to the consolidated financial statements.
+3 The Group's disclosures on the measurement of certain liabilities arising from insurance contracts are contained in sections 11 "Insurance business", 68 "Liabilities arising from insurance contracts" and section 91 "Changes in the carrying amounts of liabilities arising from insurance contracts" in the notes to the consolidated financial statements.